 - If you keep a score (I used to count how many putts I hit my target in a row), it will build your putting confidence in very little time.

-Lastly, in your hour-ish of practice you need to have a way to maintain and refine your golf chipping.
+Lastly up in your hour practice routine is chipping.
 The following drill can be adapted to almost any chipping or putting green.
 It can also be completed in 5-10 minutes before or after your round each week.

 Use it to work on the key shots that you face during a round.
 Or if your chipping is already a strength, focus on a shot you wish to improve.
-If you can complete 20 shots each week you will be amazed how quickly your chipping improves.
+If you can complete 20 shots each week you will be amazed how quickly your chipping will improve.

 There you have it.
-A one hour/one hour 20 minute golf practice routine that will help you improve your golf.
-You just need to follow those simple steps each week and remember to track your scores.
+A one hour golf practice routine that will help you improve your golf.
+Just follow these simple steps each week and remember to track your scores.

 Below is a summary for your to screenshot.
 Click on it to expand the image or download it as a pdf.

 Golf practice routine – One hour screenshot